ritterim/rimdev-blog/_posts/2016-08-31-musings-of-a-madman-sharing-contracts-between-apis-and-clients.md

     await Api.ExecuteAsync(new MyLocalPhoneNumberCreateRequest());
 ```

 The `ApiResult` class is nothing eventful.
-Just a wrapper in the case the actuall HTTP request fails.
+Just a wrapper in the case the actual HTTP request fails.

 ```csharp
 public class ApiResult<T> {